 Often when we talk about the performance of a graphics card, we look at its GPU chipset disregarding the performance of the VRAM itself.

-While the amount of VRAM your graphics card has and the type of VRAM it uses are an important measure, how the CPU communicates with it is often disregarded.
+While the amount of VRAM your graphics card has and the type of VRAM it uses is an important measure, how the CPU communicates with it is often disregarded.

-Smart Access Memory essentially improves the data link between the CPU and the GPU RAM.
-Basically, since the older days, the data link between the two has been kept at 256 MB to keep GPUs compatible with 32-bit processors.
+Smart Access Memory improves the data link between the CPU and the GPU RAM.
+Since the older days, the data link between the two has been kept at 256 MB to keep GPUs compatible with 32-bit processors.
 This is just how games and drivers have been designed.

-This means that the CPU could only access 256 MB of VRAM at a time.
-This was good enough for GPUs 15 years ago, but for GPUs featuring upwards of 6GB VRAM today easily, the data link is certainly a bottleneck.
+This means the CPU could only access 256 MB of VRAM at a time.
+This was good enough for GPUs 15 years ago, but for GPUs featuring upwards of 6GB VRAM today easily, the data link is undoubtedly a bottleneck.

-Since games these days are very complex and since multiple large assets can be requested from CPU to GPU (larger than 256 MB), the Smart Access Memory can efficiently transfer those immediately at a given time without having to queuing 256 MB chunks.
+Since games are very complex and multiple significant assets can be requested from CPU to GPU (larger than 256 MB), the Smart Access Memory can efficiently transfer those immediately at a given time without queuing 256 MB chunks.